infinum/android-handbook/Dependency injection.md

   * Reusability
   * Testability

-Not every problem is solved with dependency injection, and also there are some disadvantages that come with such great power.
-As we don't care about actual implementation, our code can become difficult to trace (`Protip:` use <kbd>Alt</kbd>+<kbd>Cmd</kbd> to access the implementation file directly in Android Studio).
+Not every problem is solved with dependency injection.
+There are also some disadvantages that come with such great power.
+As we don't care about the actual implementation, our code can become difficult to trace (`Protip:` use <kbd>Alt</kbd>+<kbd>Cmd</kbd> to access the implementation file directly in Android Studio).

 ## Dagger 2